II. Diagnosis: Step 1

 4. Findings consistent with Pulmonary Hypertension

-1. No structural heart disease suspected
+1. Structural heart disease suspected

-1. Follow Step 3 below
+1. Follow Step 3 below (Cardiac Catheterization, Gold standard)

-2. Structural heart disease suspected
+2. No structural heart disease suspected

 IV.
 Diagnosis: Step 3